Female entrepreneurs: History

 In the 1900s, due to a more progressive way of thinking, and the rise of feminism, female entrepreneurs began to be a widely accepted term.
 Although these female entrepreneurs serviced mostly female consumers, they were making great strides.
 Women gained the right to vote in 1920, and two years later, Clara and Lillian Westropp started the institution of Women's Savings & Loan as a way of teaching women how to be smart with their money.
 As society progressed, female entrepreneurs became more influential.
 With the boom of the textile industry and the development of the railroad and telegraph system, women such as Madame C. J. Walker took advantage of the changing times.
 Walker was able to market her hair care products in a successful way, becoming the first African American female millionaire.
 Carrie Crawford Smith was the owner of an employment agency that opened in 1918, and like Madame C. J. Walker, sought to provide help to many women by giving them opportunities to work.

 During the Great Depression, some of the opportunities afforded to women took a backseat and society seemed to reverse its views, reverting to more traditional roles.
 This affected women working in business; however, it also served as a push to those involved in the entrepreneurial world.
 More women began to start their own businesses, looking to survive during this time of hardship.
 In 1938, Hattie Moseley Austin, who had begun to sell chicken and biscuits after her husband died, opened Hattie's Chicken Shack in Saratoga Springs, New York.

 During World War II, many women entered the workforce, filling jobs that men had left behind to serve in the military.
 Some women, of their own accord, took these jobs as a patriotic duty while others started businesses of their own.
 One of these women was Pauline Trigere, who came to New York from Paris in 1937, started a tailoring business that later turned into a high-end fashion house.
 Another woman was Estée Lauder, who was working on the idea for her beauty products which officially launched in 1946, a year after the war ended.
 When the war ended, many women still had to maintain their place in the business world; because, many of the men who returned were injured.

 The National Federation of Business and Professional Women's Clubs were sources of encouragement to female entrepreneurs.
 They often would hold workshops with already established entrepreneurs, such as Elizabeth Arden, who would give advice.
 During the 1950s, women found themselves surrounded by messages everywhere, stating what their role should be.
-Domesticity was the overall public concern and a theme that was highly stressed during this time, and women had to juggle combined home responsibilities and their career.
+Domesticity was the overall public concern and a theme that was highly stressed during this time, and women had to juggle combined home responsibilities and their careers.